jyyu/ScreenBEAM/README.md

 ###ScreenBEAM

-[ScreenBEAM](https://github.com/jyyu/ScreenBEAM) is an [R](http://www.r-project.org) package to do a gene-level meta-anlaysis of high-throughput functional genomics RNAi or CRISPR screening data.
+[ScreenBEAM](https://github.com/jyyu/ScreenBEAM) is an [R](http://www.r-project.org) package to do gene-level meta-anlaysis of high-throughput functional genomics RNAi or CRISPR screening data.
 Both microarray and NGS data are supported. f you find this package useful, please cite the following paper:

 Yu J, Silva, J, Califano A. ScreenBEAM: a Novel Meta-Analysis Algorithm for Functional Genomics Screens via Bayesian Hierarchical Modeling.
 Bioinformatics (In revision), 2015.